alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 Even if your items wouldn’t usually need a licence, you must not export, traffic or broker the movement of any items, services or technology if you find out or are told they might be used:

 * for weapons of mass destruction (WMD) purposes (for example, chemicals, biological agents or technology that might be used in a nuclear weapons facility)
-* for military purposes in an an [embargoed country](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html#how-eco-decides-whether-to-give-licences)
+* for military purposes in an [embargoed country](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html#how-eco-decides-whether-to-give-licences)

 This includes 'technical assistance' - for example, assembly, maintenance or repair services.

 These are called ‘end use’, ‘end user’ or ‘catch all’ controls.

 Use the [SPIRE service](https://www.spire.trade.gov.uk/spire/fox/espire/LOGIN/login) to request end user advice from the Export Control Organisation (ECO).
-You must apply for a licence if the ECO tells you to.
+You must apply for a licence if the ECO or HMRC tells you to.

 ## Apply for an export licence